Acceptance and Commitment Therapy is a treatment model that can help you overcome the suffering caused by HOCD.

 HOCD survives due to a series of things going on inside your head and a series of things you do, namely, obsessions and compulsions; if you haven’t read about this before, you can read it here and come back to this page.

-The reason that you are suffering at the minute is not that your sexual preference has changed; you are suffering because of the battles you are having with your mind.
+You are suffering at the minute because your sexual preference has changed; you are suffering because of the battles you are having with your mind.

 Acceptance and Commitment Therapy will help you in the following ways